mscharan14/Handwritten-Hindi-Character-Recognition/README.md

 - Deskewing the hindi word written in image.
 - Using horizontal projection of image we remove the unncesseary area above and below the hindi word.
 - Using vertical projection we remove the unnecessary area in the left and write of hindi word.
-- Again taking vertical projection of image we segment the characters because the 'sheromadi rekha' will have the smallest sum of pixels in vertical projection.
+- Again taking vertical projection of image we segment the characters because the 'SHIROREKHA' will have the smallest sum of pixels in vertical projection.
-- After segmentation of each character we send it to our model to predict the char.
+- After segmentation of each character we send it to our model to predict the character.

-<sharp> Note : We have used two cnn models for char recognition for better accuracy.</sharp>
+<sharp> Note : We have used two CNN models for char recognition for better accuracy.</sharp>

 ## Working demo
 ### Orginal Image